emmanuelcodedev/emmanuelcodedev/README.md

 ### Developer Software
 **Inventory Management System**
 *(Java, SQLSERVER, JavaFX)*

--Description:** Developed an inventory management system for managing and controlling product stock.
+Description:** Developed an inventory management system for managing and controlling product stock.
 Implemented functionalities for registering, editing, and deregistering products, as well as generating alerts for low stock.

 ### Web Developer
 **Freelance Web Developer**
 *(HTML, CSS, JavaScript)*

--Description:** Developed and maintained a website for a local small business using HTML, CSS, and JavaScript.
+Description:** Developed and maintained a website for a local small business using HTML, CSS, and JavaScript.
 Optimized the website's performance and collaborated with clients to meet their requirements.

 <h3 align="left">Connect with me:</h3>